Polatat/prototype_lumi/Readme.md

 ### How It Works

-The platform takes a patient's Whole Genome Sequencing (WGS) data as input and uses deep learning algorithms to automatically analyze and interpret genetic variants against international databases like ClinGen, gnomAD, and OMIM.
+The platform takes a patient's Whole Genome Sequencing (WGS) data as input and uses a Large Language Model (LLM) to automatically analyze and interpret genetic variants against international databases like ClinGen, gnomAD, and OMIM.

 * **For Medical Professionals**: LuminaGen AI generates a technical report with "Key takeaway" summaries to help speed up decision-making, along with a statistical report that includes metrics like Polygenic Risk Score.